-The backslash sequence \mbox{xnn} represents a Frame character code, a 1-digit or 2-digit hexadecimal number that represents a character outside of the printing ASCII range.
+The backslash sequence \xnn represents a FrameMaker character code, a 1-digit or 2-digit hexadecimal number that represents a character outside of the printing ASCII range.
 The backslash sequence must end with a space.
-You can use character codes in the ranges $\mbox{x20 to }\mbox{x7e}$ and $\mbox{x80 to }\mbox{xfe}$.
+You can use character codes in the ranges \x20 to \x7e and \x80 to \xfe.
 Other values are ignored.
-For an explanation of character code values, see the user's manual or the Quick Reference for your Frame product.
+For an explanation of character code values, see the online manual FrameMaker Character Sets.